YoshiWalsh/lyrsync/README.md

-# lyrics.js
+# lyrsync

-Lyrics.js is a project to display immersive synchronised lyrics in a browser.
+lyrsync is a project to display immersive synchronised lyrics in a browser.

 ## How does it work?